 Tips: Be sure to book a room in advance, especially if looking for a certain type of room during the summer.
 Even if you don’t spend the night, you might consider booking a meal here or stopping in for a drink, especially if staying around Invergordon.

-North Coast 500 Hotels: Dornoch
+North Coast 500 Hotels: Dornoch to Brora

 Little Dornoch is a great place to overnight with a grand old cathedral, castle, and walkable city center.
 It is also home to one of the oldest and best-rated golf courses in the world.
 Just a little north is the town of Brora which is also a nice town to stop that is also popular with golfers.
 Both towns are near the popular Dunrobin Castle.

 Price: Room rates typically range from £270 – £725 per night for double occupancy.
 Check latest prices online here.

 Address: Links House at Royal Dornoch, Golf Rd, Dornoch IV253LW